 Your setting is now complete and ready to wear!
 Snaptite settings help to create beautiful jewellery designs and open up a whole array of possible ideas.
 We have a range of snaptite settings available as earrings, pendants and loose settings to create your own unique designs.

 The round snaptite settings have 6 claws, whereas the oval snaptites have 4 thicker corner claws, which makes them a little stiffer when setting.
-If you are using the setting method we have described above, do be aware of the hardness and properties of the stone you are setting and that you don't press too hard with the setting (you don't want to scratch or damage the stone).
-If you are using a very delicate stone do adjust your setting method appropriately.
+If you are using the setting method we have described above, do be aware of the hardness and properties of the stone you are setting and that you don't press too hard with the setting as you don't want to scratch or damage the stone.
+If you are using a very delicate stone, do adjust your setting method appropriately.

 If you are soldering loose settings to your own design, be aware that the settings are quite fine so don't over heat them.
 The metal will likely anneal (soften) whilst you are soldering so the claws can lose some of their tension.
 If you can work harden them a little or tumble them in a barrelling machine this will help to harden the silver again and make setting easier.

-All of our beginner-friendly jewellery making kits comes with step by step instructions, recommended tool list and a handy one-click shopping list that you can customise yourself.
+All of our beginner-friendly jewellery making kits come with step by step instructions, a recommended tool list and a handy one-click shopping list that you can customise yourself.